 This has been an unsupported claim, but it is also an undisputed claim so apparently, there are no other independent bookstores that think they are big enough to force the issue.
 With 68,000 square feet and 1.6 acres of retail sales floor, Powell's City of Books, located at 1005 West Burnside Street in Portland, reportedly has over 1 million books on its shelves and it purchases 3,000 used books each day.

 Although the Guinness Book of World Records no longer has an official listing for the "world's largest bookstore," Powell's can validly lay claim to the title in every way that "largest" has been measured in the past.
 The largest store in the Barnes & Noble chain is now reportedly its Union Square store in New York, which is smaller than Powell's, measuring just 62,000 square feet.

 There is one more legitimate "world's largest" title claim when it comes to books and retailing — the "World's Largest Books Retailer," which isn't really a "bookstore" at all.
 It's estimated that Amazon has 3.4 million books on its virtual shelves at any given time, which is more than three times the number of titles claimed by Powell's.
 It's also estimated that a new book title is added to Amazon's cyber bookshelves every five minutes.

 Amazon's Kindle gets most of the credit for its dominance in retail ebook sales.
-Sixty-five percent of all ebook sales published by traditional publishers were purchased through the Amazon Kindle store in 2015.
+65% of all ebook sales published by traditional publishers were purchased through the Amazon Kindle store in 2015.
 Amazon's only real competitors are the Apple iBooks store, the Barnes & Noble Nook store, the Kobo Book store, and Google Play.

 Despite its complete dominance of internet e-commerce book sales and digital ebooks, Amazon's customer-centric founder Jeff Bezos hasn't been content with its non-physical success in book retailing.